 Anytime Eggnog Bread

 2 eggs, beaten

 1 ½ cups half and half (you’re actually going to use a little less, be sure to read the instructions)

 ½ cup dried cranberries or raisins

 1 teaspoon vanilla

 ¼ teaspoon nutmeg

 This recipe makes a two-pound loaf.
 Follow the instructions that came with your bread machine in terms of which ingredients to put in the bread machine first.

 Put the two eggs in a measuring cup and lightly beat them.
 Fill the measuring cup to the one cup mark with half and half.
 Then add an additional 1/2 cup of half and half.
-In other words, you’ll be using less than 1.5 cups of half and half by the amount of the two eggs.
+In other words, you’ll be using 1.5 cups of half and half less the amount of the two eggs.